CouncilofLorien/counciloflorien.github.io/docs/cards/E/exhalation-of-decay.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > Playable on an Undead hazard creature in your discard pile.
 If target Undead can attack, brig it into play as a creature that attacks immediately (not counting against the hazard limit).
-The attacks prowess is modified by -1. <br>_“...wavering and blowing like a noisome exhalation of decay, a corpse-light, a light the illuminated nothing."_{: .fs-3 } ***---&#65279;LotRIV***{: .fs-3 }
+The attacks prowess is modified by -1. <br>_“...wavering and blowing like a noisome exhalation of decay, a corpse-light, a light the illuminated nothing."_ ***---&#65279;LotRIV***
 >

 ### _Middle-earth Challenge Decks_